-The Hellenic Cultural Society of San Diego, California, a not-for-profit corporation that has been serving the San Diego community since 1965, is dedicated to focusing attention on the great scholarly works of the Greeks for over three thousand years.
+The Hellenic Cultural Society of San Diego, California, a not-for-profit corporation, is dedicated to focusing attention on the great scholarly works of the Greeks for over three thousand years.
 Our goal is to preserve and propagate the greatness of the Greek philosophers, historians, mathematicians, scientists, writers, artists and other brilliant minds of Hellenic origin.
 We advocate teaching the traditional history of Western Civilization and its culture, which is rooted in Greece and is the most important element of the world’s democratic heritage.

 To this end, our Hellenic Cultural Society struggled to create three endowed chairs in Greek History in the Division of Arts and Humanities, of the University of California, San Diego, (UCSD): The George J. and Penelope Nicholas Family Endowed Chair in Modern Greek History; The Alkiviadis Vassiliadis Endowed Chair in Byzantine History; The Jeannie and Gerry Ranglas Endowed Chair in Ancient Greek History.